nfrance-conseil/zeplic/README.md

 - Create a clone of last snapshot (optional function)
 - Rollback of last snapshot (optional function)
 5. *In development...* Synchronisation between nodes using [Consul by HashiCorp](https://www.consul.io/)
-- ZFS orders (order with UUID, action, snapshot uuid, NotWritten, Rollback, Renamed...)
+- ZFS orders (OrderUUID, Action[take_snapshot, send_snapshot, destroy_snapshot], Destination, Snapshot UUID, RollbackIfNeeded, SkipIfRenamed, SkipIfNotWritten)
 6. *In development...* **zeplic** runs as background

 ## How can you use it?